Montana/bloomberg/README.md

 # Bloomberg
-Bloomberg is a Ruby script to fetch a company list from Bloomberg LP, using OAuth.
+Bloomberg is a Ruby script I wrote in about an hour to fetch a company list from Bloomberg LP, using OAuth.
 Just download the file, chmod it, do the following

 <pre>cd bloomberg
 chmod 777 bloomberg.rb</pre>